Eighth Annual International and Interdisciplinary Conference

 The current stage of Empire involves a global system of power in which international elites exercise political, economic, and/or physical domination over the spaces and bodies of marginalized people, driven in part by fear of being overwhelmed by them.

 In this interdisciplinary conference, we will use the critical framework of “imperial anxiety” to examine policy decisions, economic imperatives, subject-formation, and global cultural production under the new imperial regime.
 Ultimately, we aim to theorize imperial systems of the past as well as subsequent articulations of Western imperialism and current non-Western imperial projects.

 Organizers and Contact Information

-Tamar Mayer, Robert R. Churchill Professor of Geosciences and Director of the Rohatyn Center for Global Affairs, firstname.lastname@example.org
+Tamar Mayer, Professor of Geography, Director of the Rohatyn Center for Global Affairs, firstname.lastname@example.org

 Rohatyn Center for Global Affairs